 - Ganglion cyst (noncancerous lump on the tendon)

 - Kienböck's disease

 - Sports injury (such as a jammed finger)

 Exceptional Hand Care at Kansas Joint & Spine Specialists

-When you visit Kansas Joint & Spine Specialists in Wichita or Arkansas City, you’ll meet with one of our board-certified hand doctors, Dr. Phillip Hagan or Dr. Damion Walker.
-These fellowship-trained medical experts treat patients just like you, helping restore them to better health and an improved quality of life.
-They not only provide medical care and patient education, but they also have a deep understanding of the challenges patients with hand issues face and know how to listen to and address your questions and concerns.
+When you visit Kansas Joint & Spine Specialists in Wichita, you’ll meet with our board-certified hand doctor, Dr. Damion Walker.
+Our fellowship-trained medical expert treats patients just like you, helping restore them to better health and an improved quality of life.
+He not only provides medical care and patient education, but he also has a deep understanding of the challenges patients with hand issues face and knows how to listen to and address your questions and concerns.

-It's important to know that our doctors and hand surgeons always strive to recommend a nonsurgical treatment option first.
-Through their diagnostic process, they will be able to determine if a nonoperative treatment plan, such as physical therapy or medication, will be the best approach.
+It's important to know that our doctor always strives to recommend a nonsurgical treatment option first.
+Through his diagnostic process, he will be able to determine if a nonoperative treatment plan, such as physical therapy or medication, will be the best approach.

-However, if hand surgery is needed, our hand surgeons will apply their advanced skills to perform the surgery, using our state-of-the-art technology.
-Whether you're undergoing a hand surgery, a hand and wrist surgery, like carpal tunnel release, a fasciectomy, or a different surgery, they'll be with you every step of the way, from your first consultation at our office, during your surgical procedure, and through your recovery and rehabilitation.
+However, if surgery is needed, our surgeon will apply his advanced skills to perform the surgery, using our state-of-the-art technology.
+He'll be with you every step of the way, from your first consultation at our office, during your surgical procedure, and through your recovery and rehabilitation.

-Contact us today to schedule an appointment with our hand specialist by phone at (316) 219-8299 or by using the request an appointment button below.
-We have convenient office locations in Wichita and Arkansas City.
+Contact us today to schedule an appointment with our doctor by phone at (316) 219-8299 or by using the request an appointment button below.
+We have convenient office locations in Wichita and Scott City.